Lawrence Becker, Ph.D.

 Laura Myerchin Sklaroff, M.A.

 Laura Myerchin Sklaroff received her master's degree (2006) in Applied Psychology with a concentration in Evaluation from the Claremont Graduate University.
 Her bachelor's degree (2004) is in Psychology & Women's Studies from Guilford College, NC and she studied community programs at Queen's University, Belfast, NI.
-Her research focus is on the implementation and evaluation of patient-centered, information technology-based, health care interventions, first as coordinator of the nationally recognized practice-based research network, LA Net, and now with The Ambulatory Care Network: Research and Innovation, Los Angeles County Department of Health Services.
+Her research focus is on the implementation and evaluation of patient-centered, information technology-based, health care interventions, first as coordinator of the nationally recognized research network, LA Net, and now with The Ambulatory Care Network: Research and Innovation, Los Angeles County Department of Health Services.
 She is particularly interested in factors that influence how patients value health care.
 Additional research by Ms. Sklaroff has examined the influence of religion on valuing a community program and the interaction of mind, diet, and exercise on health and quality of life.
 Ms. Sklaroff is a member of several professional evaluation associations and teaches an evaluation course at California State University, Northridge.

 Zeynep Toker, Ph.D.